Nintendo Wi-Fi Connection: Wii Shop Channel

 The Wii Shop Channel is a defunct online storefront that allowed users to download games and other software by redeeming Wii Points, which could be obtained by purchasing Nintendo Points cards from retail outlets or directly through the Wii Shop Channel using a MasterCard or Visa debit or credit card.
 Users could browse in the Virtual Console, WiiWare, or Wii Channels sections for downloads.
 A feature to purchase downloaded software as gifts for others became available worldwide on December 10, 2007.
 Additional channels that were not released at the console's launch were available for purchase in the Wii Shop Channel.
 These include the Internet Channel, Everybody Votes Channel, Check Mii Out Channel, Nintendo Channel, Netflix Channel, Hulu Plus Channel and the Japan-only Television Friend Channel. all downloadable channels were free of charge.
-Nintendo announced the purchase and redemption of Wii Points would be disabled on March 26, 2018, and then shut down the channel on January 30, 2019, similar to the DSi shop two years earlier.
+Nintendo announced the purchase and redemption of Wii Points would be disabled on March 26, 2018, and then shut down the channel on January 30, 2019, similar to the DSi Shop two years earlier.

 Virtual Console

 The Virtual Console portion of the Wii Shop Channel specialized in older software originally designed and released for home entertainment platforms that are older, in order to make them more accessible on newer platforms.
 These games are played on the Wii through emulation of older hardware.
-This hardware included the NES/Famicom, SNES/Super Famicom, Nintendo 64, Sega Genesis/Mega Drive, Sega Master System/Mark III, Neo Geo, TurboGrafx-16/PC Engine, Commodore 64, and some arcade games, (referred to under the Virtual Console Arcade branding).
+This hardware included the NES/Famicom, SNES/Super Famicom, Nintendo 64, Sega Genesis/Mega Drive, Sega Master System/Mark III, Neo Geo, TurboGrafx-16/PC Engine, Commodore 64, and arcade games (referred to under the Virtual Console Arcade branding).
 The prices were generally the same in almost every region and are determined primarily by the software's original platform.
 The Wii version of this service was discontinued when the Wii Shop Channel was shut down on January 31, 2019.

 WiiWare

-The WiiWare section of the Wii Shop Channel specialized in downloadable software specifically designed for the Wii, and usually for lower budget games.
+The WiiWare section of the Wii Shop Channel specialized in downloadable software specifically designed for the Wii, and usually for lower-budget games.
 The first WiiWare games were made available on March 25, 2008, in Japan.
 The WiiWare platform was launched in North America on May 12, 2008, and in Europe and Australia on May 20, 2008.

 The WiiWare section was touted as a forum to provide developers with small budgets to release smaller-scale games without the investment and risk of creating a title to be sold at retail (somewhat similar to the Xbox Live Arcade and the PlayStation Store).
 While actual games have been planned to appear in this section since its inception, there had been no official word on when any would be appearing until June 27, 2007, when Nintendo made an official confirmation in a press release which revealed the first titles would surface sometime in 2008.
 According to Nintendo, "The remarkable motion controls will give birth to fresh takes on established genres, as well as original ideas that currently exist only in developers' minds."